 On January 25th, 2014 the Company filed a non-provisional PCT Application No. PCT/US2014/013081 claiming priority from the U.S. Provisional Patent Application, number 61756763 which was filed one year earlier on January 25th, 2013.
-The PCT makes it possible to seek patent protection for an invention simultaneously in each of 148 countries, including the United States, by filing this "international" patent application instead of filing several separate national or regional patent applications.
+The Patent Cooperation Treaty ("PCT") allows an applicant to file a single patent application to seek patent protection for an invention simultaneously in each of the 148 countries of the PCT, including the United States.
+By filing this single "international" patent application through the PCT, it is easier and more cost effective than filing separate applications directly with each national or regional patent office in which patent protection is desired.

-Our PCT patent application is for the new model of the surgical fluid waste management system that has embodiments, based on our patent attorney's recommendations, that are patentable over all prior art and will not infringe on any existing patents.
-This PCT Application adds features that are novel and non-obvious over all the Company's previously filed applications.
-A feature claimed in the Patent is the ability to maintain continuous suction to the surgical field while simultaneously measuring, recording and evacuating fluid to the facilities sewer drainage system.
-This provides for continuous operation of the STREAMWAY System unit in suctioning waste fluids, which means that the unit never has to be shut off or paused during a surgical operation, for example, to empty a fluid collection container or otherwise dispose of the collected fluid.
+Our PCT patent application is for the new model of the surgical fluid waste management system.
+We obtained a favorable International Search Report from the PCT searching authority indicating that the claims in our PCT application are patentable (i.e., novel and non-obvious) over the cited prior art.
+A feature claimed in the PCT application is the ability to maintain continuous suction to the surgical field while measuring, recording and evacuating fluid to the facilities sewer drainage system.
+This provides for continuous operation of the STREAMWAY System unit in suctioning waste fluids, which means that suction is not interrupted during a surgical operation, for example, to empty a fluid collection container or otherwise dispose of the collected fluid

-NOTES TO CONDENSED FINANCIAL STATEMENTS (Amounts presented at and for the six months ended June 30, 2014 and June 30, 2013 are unaudited)
+(Amounts presented at and for the nine months ended September 30, 2014 and September 30, 2013 are unaudited)